FangXiaoGit/GitSkills/readme.txt

-Create a new branch is too fast so fast£¨dev£©£¡
+Create a new branch is too fast so fast£¨dev£©£¬set mater=commit£¡